 The match is also being broadcast live on Sky Sports Cricket.
 Coverage begins at 6pm.

 In addition to this a report on the day’s play along with quotes will be posted after the match.

 HEAD TO HEAD

-The two sides have met on 18 occasions in T20 cricket.
-Somerset have won 10 times, Hampshire have triumphed on six occasions, one match was tied and one was abandoned.
+Since T20 cricket was introduced the two sides have met on 16 occasions.
+Somerset have won nine times, Hampshire have triumphed on five occasions, one match was tied and one was abandoned.